okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/index.md

 ### Summary of steps

-The following summarizes the Okta Verify enrollment flow with email channel using a sign-in use case.
+The following summarizes the Okta Verify enrollment flow with an email channel.

 <StackSnippet snippet="enrollmentotherpintegrationsummary" />